 One decade of inflation targeting in the world offers lessons on the design and implementation of inflation targeting, the conduct of monetary policy, and country performance under inflation targeting.
-This paper reviews briefly the main design features of 19 inflation targeting experiences, analyzes statistically if countries under inflation targeting are structurally different from non-inflation targeting industrial countries, and reviews existing evidence about the success of inflation targeting.
+This paper reviews briefly the main design features of 18 inflation targeting experiences, analyzes statistically if countries under inflation targeting are structurally different from non-inflation targeting industrial countries, and reviews existing evidence about the success of inflation targeting.
 The interaction of inflation targeting design features and the conduct of monetary policy during transition to low inflation are tackled next.
 The paper ends by focusing on unresolved issues on design and implementation of inflation targeting and their relation to the conduct of monetary policy - open issues that have to be addressed in the next decade of inflation targeting.

-\ Prepared for the Central Bank of Chile Conference on "Ten Years of Inflation Targeting: Design, Performance, Challenges", Nov.
-30 - Dec.
-1, 2000, Santiago, Chile.
-We are grateful to Verónica Mies for outstanding research assistance.
+We thank Mark Stone for excellent comments, as well as Ben Bernanke, Bennett McCallum, and other participants at the Central Bank of Chile Conference on "Ten Years of Inflation Targeting: Design, Performance, Challenges" (November 2000) for insightful discussion.
+We are also grateful to Verónica Mies for outstanding research assistance.
 The views and conclusions presented do not necessarily reflect the position of Columbia University, the National Bureau of Economic Research or the Central Bank of Chile.
+Emails: fsm3@columbia.edu, kschmidt@bcentral.cl.